 And, certainly, we would all agree that no message equals this one in importance.
 The apostle says we have been given, the end of verse 18, the ministry of reconciliation, the diakonian, the service of reconciliation.
 We are waiters – that’s what the word often was used to express – and we bring to the table of sinners the meal of reconciliation.
 We serve them the truth of reconciliation.
 Again down in verse 19 at the end of the verse, it says, “He has committed to us the word of reconciliation.”
 Literally, “he has committed to us” means he has placed in us.
 Once we’ve been called to preach, once we’ve been called to proclaim, we have been given the word of reconciliation.

-Just a brief note about that.
-The term “word” here is logos, it really can be a synonym for “message.”
+Just a – a brief note about that.
+The term “word” here is logos.
+It really can be a synonym for “message.”
 But it carries even something beyond that.
-“Logos in ancient times indicated not just a word or a message, but it indicated what is true and trustworthy, as opposed to what was, on the other hand, muthos, not logos, but muthos, muthos meaning myth.
+“Logos in ancient times indicated not just a word or a message, but it indicated what is true and trustworthy, as opposed to what was, on the other hand, muthos.
+Not logos, but muthos; muthos meaning myth.
 Muthos described what was fictitious, what was spurious, what was not verifiable.
 Its very opposite was logos, what was true and trustworthy.